Sahil-Pattni/TMDb-Color-Sorter/README.md

 Do you ever wish that aformentioned TMDb list was color sorted to look aesthetically pleasing?

 Well look no further!
-This script allows you to do just that!
+This program allows you to do just that! ([Check out my sorted list](https://www.themoviedb.org/list/8175693))
----

 Here's what you'll need:
 - A Plex Token from your Plex library [Find out how to get one here](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/).
 - A Plex movie library.